Adapted trike & Water Table

-Henry, who has the genetic disorder Angelman Syndrome, was awarded a grant for a water table by Children Today when he was three-years-old.
-Now, the six-year-old is still enjoying his equipment, which has helped with his mental and physical health during lockdown.
+Henry, who has the genetic disorder Angelman Syndrome, was first awarded a grant from Children Today for a water table when he was three-years-old.

-“Henry’s had a lot of good use out of it and it’s still in really good condition, it’s done him well over the past three years.
-It’s really helped with his mobility and balance, now he can walk independently.”
+“Henry’s had a lot of good use out of the water table over the years – it’s really helped with his mobility and balance, now he can walk independently.”

-The water table provides Henry with sensory stimulation and he is particularly fascinated with water, a common trait in those with his condition.
-Clare adds: “Unfortunately a lot of equipment for children with additional needs can be expensive.
+The water table has helped provide Henry with sensory stimulation and he is particularly fascinated with water, a common trait in those with his condition.

 After having had support with funding for the water table several years ago, Clare reached out to Children Today again for support towards an adapted trike.